Deutsche-Boerse-Risk/CloudPrismaMarginEstimator/README.md

 You can also submit queries to the API with a programming language, e.g. Python.
 The [API documentation][api-definition] contains an example in Python to get you started.
+Python method `json.dumps()` takes care of writing valid JSON even when the attributes contain double quotes or line breaks.

 ## Interpreting a margin result